mediact/docker-compose-development-manager/README.md

 # Usage

 Ensure `docker-compose.yml`, `.env` and `.env.dev` are available and configured.
 For instance, you could set the right `PHP_VERSION` for the application that you are running.
 Also, set the `DNS_NAME` to your preference.
 Note that `<SUBDOMAIN>.dev.mediacthq.nl` is not a valid domain, so you need to change this in any case.
 You could use `example.dev.mediacthq.nl` (which automatically resolves to 127.0.0.1).
-But you could also `magento.local`, in which case you will need to make sure yourself this hostname is resolvable.
+But you could also use `magento.local`, in which case you will need to make sure yourself this hostname is resolvable.
 For instance, by adding a line with `127.0.0.1 magento.local` to your `/etc/hosts` file.

 Then start the environment with `dev up`.
 Confirm that everything has started with `dev ps`.